stomp/stomp-spec/src/stomp-specification-1.2.md

 `ACK` frames for the messages it processes.
 If the connection fails before a client sends an `ACK` for the message the server will assume the message has not been processed and MAY redeliver the message to another client.
 The `ACK` frames sent by the client will be treated as a cumulative `ACK`.
-This means the `ACK` operates on the message specified in the `ACK` frame and all messages sent to the subscription before the `ACK`-ed message.
+This means the `ACK` operates on the message specified in the `ACK` frame and all messages sent to the subscription before the `ACK`'ed message.

 When the the `ack` mode is `client-individual`, the ack mode operates just like the `client` ack mode except that the `ACK` or `NACK` frames sent by the